Glasnow, Choi lead Rays past Yankees again | Sports-Games

 Glasnow, Choi lead Rays past Yankees again

-The Yankees lost for the eight time in 11 games.
+The Yankees lost for the eighth time in 11 games.
 Coming off a career-high 13 strikeouts against Baltimore on Tuesday, Glasnow (2-1) allowed two singles on grounders that didn't go much beyond the infield.
-He struck out nine, walked one and threw 87 pitches.
+He struck out nine, walked one, and threw 87 pitches.

 The Yankees got their second hit two batters later on a hit by Mike Ford on a ball that deflected into right field off the glove of Adames, who was shifted to the right side of the infield.
 Choi backed Glasnow with a big night off Gerrit Cole (4-2), who allowed four runs on eight hits in five innings and lost his second straight start after winning his previous 20 decisions.